jacksonMorrisThring/Learn2Code_tuition/README.md

 * HTML

-* Styling is done with bootstrap
+* Bulk of styling is done with bootstrap

+* Custom styling done with css

 ## The website still needs...